cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/multi_service.md

 If you are client-side users and using the multi-service feature, please follow the instructions below:

 1. Upgrade the client to the Kitex version >= v0.9.0
-2. Use TTHeader as the transport protocol `client.WithTransportProtocol(transport.` _TTHeader_ `)`
+2. Use TTHeader as the transport protocol `client.WithTransportProtocol(transport.TTHeader)`
 3. Add the following option on the client side: `client.WithMetaHandler(transmeta.ClientTTHeaderHandler())`

 ### Server Side Users

 #### Preparation

 Please generate code for each service using kitex command tool (>= v0.9.0).
-For more details, please refer to [Code Generation Tool](https://www.cloudwego.io/docs/kitex/tutorials/code-gen/code_generation/).
+For more details, please refer to [Code Generation Tool](/docs/kitex/tutorials/code-gen/code_generation/).

 (Note: For users utilizing the gRPC multi-service feature from v0.8.0 onwards, there have been some slight usage changes regarding service registration, so please upgrade your kitex command tool to v0.9.0+.
 For more details, please refer to the section "Create a server and register your services on the server".)